pkill37/pssht/README.md

 Stupid script to creep out customers passing through the Apple section of a retail store.
 Running it will:

+1. Sleep for 15 seconds
-1. Declare an array of sentences to play which you can customize
+2. Declare an array of sentences to play which you can customize
-2. Forever
+3. Forever
     1. Try to max out the volume
     2. Play the sentences in order with random sleeps inbetween